-Are you feeling overwhelmed with learning to use the Glowforge?
+Are you feeling overwhelmed with learning to everything about lasers?
 For many people, there is a lot to learn, and you are not alone if you are feeling this way.
 I felt overwhelmed in the beginning, too!

 This might sound silly, but the best thing to do is to start at the beginning!
 Just remember, how do you eat an elephant?
 One bite at a time!
-Have you created the “first prints” from Glowforge?
+If you have a Glowforge, I recommend starting with the “first prints” from Glowforge?

 Don’t expect to learn how to do everything within a week or so.
 There is a learning curve, and there is such a huge variety of materials and types of projects you can make, it’s going to take some time to master everything.
 I personally prefer to work my way through different types of projects or making various items from certain materials, taking my time to learn and get comfortable.
 Then I move on the next thing and work on mastering that.

-Overwhelmed with getting designs to use with Glowforge?
+Overwhelmed with getting designs to use with your CO2 laser?

 If you are not yet familiar with creating designs of your own, the best thing to do would be to either: